 Celestron includes two eyepieces with this outfit, a 9mm and 25mm that provide 72x and 26x magnification.
 Here, costs have been cut.
 These are fine eyepieces to begin your astronomy journey, but you’ll quickly benefit from an upgrade in eyepiece quality.

-Now, don’t get us wrong, the mount is more than capable of doing its job, it’s well-made and easy to transport.
+Now, don’t get us wrong, the supplied stand is more than capable of doing its job, it’s well-made and easy to transport.
 Its legs are 1.25″ stainless steel but this setup is a little lightweight.

 You can mitigate the vibration issue with some simple anti-vibration pads, some small weights on the accessory tray, or even a piece of old carpet placed underneath the mount.
 You could also consider a motorized focuser to reduce the amount of time you need to spend physically touching the scope.